ToxicDonkeyButts/fifth-equilux/Gamemastering/Diseases.md

 ### Cackle Fever

-This disease targets humanoids, although gnomes are strangely immune.
+This disease targets humanoids.
 While in the grips of this disease, victims frequently succumb to fits of mad laughter, giving the disease its common name and its morbid nickname: "the shrieks."

 Symptoms manifest 1d4 hours after infection and include fever and disorientation.
 The infected creature gains one level of exhaustion that can't be removed until the disease is cured.